rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 ## Oracle Machine Learning for R (OML4R)

+Oracle Machine Learning for R (OML4R) enables you to use R (a statistical programming language) for statistical analysis, data exploration, machine learning, and graphical analysis of data stored in an Oracle database.
+This allows you to benefit from the simplicity of R and the power of Oracle Database without the need to deal with the complexities of sourcing, moving, and securing data.
+OML4R is the new name for Oracle R Enterprise.

 In this workshop, you will use a dataset representing about 15,000 customers of an insurance company.
-Each customer has about 30 attributes, and the goal is to train the model to predict a given customer's life-time value (LTV) using regression algorithms, and additionally, using classification algorithms to classify customers as LOW, MEDIUM, HIGH, or VERY  HIGH LTV (using binned LTV categories).
+Each customer record has 31 attributes, and the goal is to build and train two predictive models.
+One model to predict a given customer's life-time value (LTV) using a regression algorithm.
+And another model to classify customers as LOW, MEDIUM, HIGH, or VERY  HIGH LTV (binned LTV categories(LTV_BIN)) using a classification algorithm.
+In addition, an example of using Embedded R execution is described and illustrated.

 Note: In marketing, the life-time value (LTV) of a customer is an estimate of the net profit attributed to a given customer relationship over its lifetime.